box/box-typescript-sdk-gen/docs/shieldInformationBarrierSegments.md

 ### Returns

-This function returns a value of type `undefined`.
+This function returns a value of type `ShieldInformationBarrierSegments`.

 Returns a paginated list of shield information barrier segment objects.